CrashCortez/Cohpi4/README.md

 Download [Twister Os](https://twisteros.com/)'s current release, and set up your sd card.
 Here is a great [video](https://www.youtube.com/watch?v=cOYTE0TjQL8) to set up sd cards if you are unsure how.

-First on the pi you'll need to set some stuff up:
+On the pi you'll need to setup two things:

 Use commander pi to overclock your pi to the recommend setting of